kerick-jeff/banking-api/README.md

 - Correctness: does the functionality act in sensible, thought-out ways?
 - Maintainability: is it written in a clean, maintainable way?
 - Testing: is the system adequately tested?
 - Documentation: is the API well-documented?
+Host it via Postman.

 All the best and happy coding!